Buyer Agency Compensation Explained

 While 67% of the general public supports the upcoming commission changes, viewing them as a way to reduce costs and increase transparency, 70% of agents strongly oppose them, fearing income loss and added financial burdens on home buyers (especially first-timers).

-The survey also revealed that only 36% of the public knows about the NAR settlement and its significance on the industry.
+The survey also revealed that only 36% of the public is aware of the NAR settlement and its significance for the industry.

 » Read more: Realtors and Public Sharply Split Over Real Estate Commission Changes